 Throughout your HVAC career, you'll see really innovative tools for reducing environmental impact, while making heating and cooling much easier for clients to manage.
 Some top examples are:

-4. you can Earn a Gas tech License With Your HVAC Training
+4. you can Earn a Gas tech Licence With Your HVAC Training

-HVAC mechanics with a G3 or G2 license have many more job options out in the field.
-That's why our HVAC training includes all the preparation needed to challenge the TSSA exam, and earn your G3 license, before you even enter the job market.
+HVAC mechanics with a G3 or G2 licence have many more job options out in the field.
+That's why our HVAC training includes all the preparation needed to challenge the Technical Standards and Safety Authority (TSSA) exam and earn your G3 licence before you even enter the job market.

-Entering your HVAC apprenticeship with a G3 or G2 license will give you a major advantage over your competition.
+Entering your HVAC apprenticeship with a G3 or G2 licence will give you a major advantage over your competition.

 Getting Your HVAC Career Started Right

 The first step to beginning a successful HVAC career is selecting quality training.
-Ontario offers several trades schools to choose from, so it's important to carefully research each institution, to find the best fit for your needs.
+Ontario offers several trade schools to choose from, so it's important to carefully research each institution to find the best fit for your needs.

 We strongly recommend speaking with an advisor to get your questions answered.
 Some key points to ask about include:

-- how long has the trades school has been in operation?
+- How long has the trade school been in operation?